Carol enjoys giving tips to help others have a healthy garden.

 There are two quick fixes for deficiencies.
 One is to foliar plants weekly with fish emulsion until symptoms abate.
 You can also try making bat guano or worm casting “tea” and applying it as a soil drench.
 Use this in conjunction with a top dressing of bonemeal, which is phosphorus-rich.
 Be sure to thoroughly “water in” the top dressing.

 For a long-term fix, mix rock phosphate or aged poultry manure into the soil and your compost pile in the fall.
 This gives the micro herd time to work its magic and also leaches some of the nitrogen out of the poultry manure, which is often too nitrogen “hot” to use in the spring.

 Potassium is one of the three primary nutrients required by plants in relatively large quantities and is essential for photosynthesis, protein formation, and good root growth.

-The first time I saw symptoms of potassium deficiency in my green beans I thought they were suffering from sunburn and covered them up!
-Obviously this did no good at all!
+The first time I saw symptoms of potassium deficiency in my green beans, I thought they were suffering from sunburn and covered them up!
+Obviously, this did no good at all!

 Potassium is a naturally-occurring nutrient in most soils and is easily available to plants because it is so soluble.
-Unfortunately, that is also its downfall; potassium is so soluble it is easily leached from the soil by rainfall or irrigation water.
+Unfortunately, that is also its downfall; potassium is so soluble that it is easily leached from the soil by rainfall or irrigation water.
 Potassium also prefers a neutral soil and may not be available in acidic soils with a pH of 5 or less.